-- a Registered First Company Debenture charge from Bendigo Telco Limited in its own right; and - General Security Deeds over all present and after acquired property of Bendigo Telco Limited and its subsidiaries. - 3.
+- 1. Commercial Business (Overdraft) Facility to a maximum value of \$500,000 which was not utilised at balance date.
+Facility secured by; - a Registered First Company Debenture charge from Bendigo Telco Limited in its own right; and - General Security Deeds over all present and after acquired property of Bendigo Telco Limited and its subsidiaries. - 2.
+Lease liabilities are secured by the underlying leased assets. - 3.
 Business Loans, with the following conditions: